 Property What to do Page Link Name (URI) Specify the URI name for the page (as it is to appear within the user interface URL).
 For example, if you specify the URI: MyContainerPage it appears within the URL like this: http://myappserver:8080/IDM/portal/cn/ MyContainerPage NOTE: The User Application does not support multibyte characters in the Page Link Name (URI) for a portal page.
 Multibyte characters are supported in the Page Name.
 Page Name Specify the display name for the page.
 For example: My Container Page Click Localize to specify localized versions of this name for other languages.
 Navigation Priority Specify one of the following: None if you don't need to assign a priority to this container page.
 Set value to assign a priority to this container page, relative to other container pages.
 The priority must be an integer between 0 and 9999, where 0 is the lowest priority and 9999 is the highest.
 Setting priority values is useful if you want to ensure a particular order when pages are listed by priority, or if you want to ensure a particular selection when multiple default pages exist (in the case of a user who belongs to multiple groups).
-Default Shared Page See Section 6.6, "Selecting a Default Shared Page for a Container Page," on page 239.
+Default Shared Page See Section 6.6, "Selecting a Default Shared Page for a Container Page," on page 235.
 Assign Categories Select zero or more of the following categories in which you want the page to belong: Administration ◆ General Assigning categories is useful if you want to ensure proper organization when pages are listed by category, or if you want to ensure an appropriate subset when pages are filtered by category.
-Description Type text that describes the page.
+You Cannot Create New Administration Pages The administrator cannot create new Administration pages.
+If you attempt to create a new page in the Administration category, the page will not be displayed under Application Configuration.